 Views and Vistas - Primary, Radiating, Orthogonal, Major Cross-Axes, Tangential, Frontal, and Axial Street vistas that contribute to the 1997 L'Enfant Plan National Register of Historic Places nomination.
+Views and Vistas are shown in Illustration 1.

 Washington Upright Pole - A DDOT-standard pole type as described in the DDOT Streetlight Policy and Design Guidelines, also referred to as Washington Globe, available in several heights and is typically fluted and decorative in design with a globe-type light fixture mounted on top.